 If the GP thinks your child might have anaemia, the GP will usually order blood tests to work out what’s causing it.

 Occasionally the results of these initial blood tests will show that your child needs some other tests.
 In this case, your child might need to see a paediatrician or a blood specialist (haematologist).

 Treatment for anaemia

 Anaemia treatment depends on the cause.

-If your child has anaemia caused by not enough iron, adding iron-rich foods to his diet can help boost his iron levels.
+If your child has anaemia caused by not enough iron, adding iron-rich foods to your child’s diet can help boost iron levels.
 Iron-rich foods include:

 - wholegrains and iron-fortified cereals